liweiyi88/julianli/README.md

 ## Framework, tools and features
 * It is a Symfony 4 application.
-* Docker for local development.
+* Admin is built with [React js](https://reactjs.org/) and [Tailwind css](https://tailwindcss.com/).
+* Admin search bar is built with [Algolia Search](https://www.algolia.com/).
 * Ansible for server provisioning.
+* [Bugsnag](https://www.bugsnag.com/) for application stability monitoring.
 * [CircleCI](https://circleci.com/) + [Ansistrano](https://github.com/ansistrano/deploy) for CI/CD pipeline.
 * Contact me email is done by AWS SQS + Symfony Messenger.
+* Docker for local development.
 * Page views are stored in Redis cache.
+* Rest api is built with [api-platform](https://api-platform.com/).
 * Supervisord is used for managing worker commands.
-* Rest api is built with [api-platform](https://api-platform.com/).
-* Admin is built with [React js](https://reactjs.org/) and [Tailwind css](https://tailwindcss.com/).
-* Admin search bar is built with [Algolia Search](https://www.algolia.com/).
 ## Articles and ideas
 * [Using Symfony Messenger With AWS SQS (2018)](http://julianli.co/posts/symfony-messenger-with-sqs)
 * [Asynchronous messaging (2017)](https://medium.com/@weiyi.li713/integrate-web-application-with-external-systems-by-using-message-queue-ac201469c02d)